 Catalyst offers much more than "typical" Interactive Agencies.
 Although we provide the same design, research, and strategy services, our methods are grounded in a long tradition of usability and human factors disciplines and our fact-based discovery and testing services are woven deeply into every project.
 At Catalyst, our whole approach to design is built on our fundamental philosophy that effective interactive experiences require keen insights and observations about likely user behavior and time-tested design approaches that have been proven to help users accomplish their goals.

 We demand a lot from our "user interfaces" these days.
 They must be powerful and visually appealing while also being fast and easy to use.
 We expect them to anticipate our needs but not force us into a particular path.
-Effective User Interface Design is about helping people to accomplish desired tasks in a way that makes sense to them.
-Specific design solutions may vary across different platforms (such as websites, applications, kiosks, and handhelds) and different industries, but the ultimate goal is always the same: to provide an experience that is efficient and satisfying.
+Effective Interaction Design is about helping people to accomplish desired tasks in a way that makes sense to them.
+Specific design solutions may vary across different platforms (such as websites, applications, kiosks, tablets, and mobile) and different industries, but the ultimate goal is always the same: to provide an experience that is efficient and satisfying.
 Our design process insures that our clients' products and services achieve the delicate balance of innovation and familiarity that is required for a successful interaction.

 In addition to a keen understanding of application architecture and data presentation and manipulation, successful application design consulting requires a unique ability to rapidly absorb the details and nuances of a client's business.
 In fact, many clients have told us that, at the completion our work together, they believed that we understood their application better than most of their own employees!
 We have delivered world-class application user interface design solutions in a wide variety of industry verticals.
 Contact us to learn more about specific Catalyst projects and to discuss your needs.

 - John Wiley & Sons